 Buying vs. Growing Cambodian Cubensis

-So, should someone want to acquire some Cambodian-strain cubensis, the big question is whether to buy a supply or grow it.
+So, should someone want to acquire some Cambodian-strain cubensis, the big question is whether to buy a magic mushroom supply or grow it.
 The answer depends largely on the person’s circumstances, since there are advantages and disadvantages to both.

 Growing magic mushrooms produces many doses cheaply[v].
 A syringe of spores may be enough to start several batches, common substrate materials and equipment are easily available and inexpensive, and the grower can always collect spores (like a farmer saving seed from plants) with which to start the next batch.
 The procedure is simple: while most growers harvest before the veil tears, in order to prevent spores getting everywhere and making a mess, just let a few mushrooms mature.
 After spore release begins, take a spore print, then use the spores in the print to make up a new inoculation syringe.
 Keep the strain going forever without ever having to buy more spores.